 That’s because we also have an army of kids and grandkids who collect them every chance they get.

 My husband pays them a bounty for each cone, because he thinks the yard would look cluttered otherwise.
 He views those big piles of pinecones as trash, but I think of them as free craft supplies.

-Pinterest abounds with brilliant & beautiful ideas for creating with pinecones.
-Here are 17 of my favorites:
+Pinterest abounds with brilliant & beautiful ideas for creating beautiful pinecone craft projects.
+Here are 17 of my favorite:

 I love these charming little tea lights made from pine cones.
 They’d make a pretty, low centerpiece that wouldn’t obstruct anybody’s view when you’re trying to talk to folks across the table.

 Embellished Mason Jars

 If you’re worried about putting live candles directly inside dry cones, try glass instead.
 I love the rustic look of these mason jar candles.
 You’ll find directions for making these winter luminaries at Crafts by Amanda.

 How about stringing pinecones and greenery from the casing to dress up your windows?
 Pinecones make it easy to “deck the halls.”